-You log in to Canvas on student.slu.se/canvas with your SLU account (no. 5 in the checklist).
+You log in to Canvas on student.slu.se/canvas with your SLU account ('How to activate your student account' in the checklist).

 All SLU students have access to Canvas.
 However, the course leader in each course determines whether Canvas will be used in the course.
 Ask your course leader what applies to your course.

 The course leader decides when a course should be visible in Canvas.
 As a rule, you get access to the course room when you are admitted to the course.
 Before you are registered on the course, you only have read access to the course room, which means that you cannot make submissions, quizzes or write posts.
 As soon as you have registered for the course, the rights are extended.
 Keep in mind that the content of each course room may vary depending on the course.